blackdwarf/core-docs/docs/core-concepts/app-types.md

-# .NET Core CLI types of portable applications
+# Types of portability in .NET Core

 ## Introduction
 There are several ways to think about the "types" of applications you can build.
 Usually, the types describe